mauriziopinotti/perfpuppy/README.md

 ## Getting started

-To compile the project you neeed JDK 11 and the standard Android toolchain.
+To compile the project you need JDK 11 and the standard Android toolchain.

 ## Code overview